 (You don’t actually have to order CRP tests after every training session and create Excel spreadsheets to “plot your inflammation.”
 Feeling it out is perfectly fine.
 Review last week’s post for symptoms and see if you qualify.)

-Remember that acute inflammation (good, healthy, necessary) is characterized by an inflammatory response that resolves quickly, or as soon as the offending factor is removed.
+Remember that healthy inflammation is characterized by an inflammatory response that resolves quickly, or as soon as the offending factor is removed.
 This takes a day or two, maybe even three, but as long as you remove the stinger/take your hand out of the flame/kill the pathogen/put down the barbell for a couple days, you will recover and the inflammation will subside.
 Inflammation becomes chronic when the stress is not removed, when you keep getting stung by the same bug/putting your hand in the flame/licking the dirty spinach/doing heavy deadlifts every single day.
 Don’t do these things and expect differently.

 The reason why I single out Chronic Cardio, marathoning, triathlons, and other ultra-endurance events (and why it’s the easiest way to overtrain and become systemically inflamed in the process) is because excelling at those activities usually requires a ridiculous amount of training time.
 If you want to be the best Olympic weight lifter you can be, you’ll have to train hard and train often and undergo serious stress, but you won’t be under load for more than a second or two at a time.
 If you want to be the best endurance athlete you can be, you’re likely going to be “under load” for hours and hours each day.
 There is very little give in these sports, which is why regular endurance work is so problematic for so many people.